justyntemme/customDefenderInstall/README.md

 3. Loads the defender image from your backup file or existing Docker image
 4. Runs the installation with your specified version

-**No customer data is stored in this repository** - all configuration is provided via environment variables.
+**No customer data is stored in this repository** - all configuration is provided via environment variables or command-line parameters.

 ## Requirements